a2/Gulliver/README.md

 ## Gulliver?

-The name "Gulliver" comes from *Travels into Several Remote Nations of the World.
+The name "Gulliver" comes from the title of *Travels into Several Remote Nations of the World.
 In Four Parts.
-By Lemuel Gulliver, First a Surgeon, and then a Captain of Several Ships* (commonly known as *Gulliver's Travels*), a satirical novel by the Jonathan Swift, a Swift famous long before Taylor.
+By Lemuel Gulliver, First a Surgeon, and then a Captain of Several Ships* (commonly known as *Gulliver's Travels*), a satirical novel by Jonathan Swift (a Swift famous long before Taylor).